red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ~~~

 **Note:** At this point later in the future the cluster can be expanded again.
 The simplest way to do
-update the `storageDeviceSets` count in the `storagecluster` object.
-In the example below we will expand
+so is to update the `storageDeviceSets` count in the `storagecluster` object.
+In the example below we
-the same OCS cluster we used for our test from 3 OSDs to 6 OSDs to bring it back to its original size.
+will expand the same OCS cluster we used for our test from 3 OSDs to 6 OSDs to bring it back to its
+original size.

 ~~~
 $ newset=2